UEFA Euro 2012 bids: Poland and Ukraine

-Two more Polish cities, Kraków and Chorzów, were listed as reserve venues in Poland, while in Ukraine Odessa was a reserve city and the Olympic Stadium in Donetsk a reserve stadium.
+Two more Polish cities, Kraków and Chorzów, were listed as reserve venues in Poland, while in Ukraine Odesa was a reserve city and the Olympic Stadium in Donetsk a reserve stadium.

 Further development

 Afterwards, there were some changes regarding the venues.
 The final decision was taken on the UEFA meeting on 13 May 2009.: Kharkiv replaced Dnipropetrovsk, while the mentioned reserve venues were turned down.
 The result was this:

 Note: Capacity figures are those for matches at UEFA Euro 2012 and are not necessarily the total capacity that the stadium is capable of holding.